 - Docker Desktop integration for secure experimentation

-- Zero additional learning curve for Docker teams
+- Familiar operational model for Docker teams

 Best For: Container-first organizations with existing Docker investments